AEAEAEAE4343/Leet.UI.DuiKit/README.md

 dotnet add package Leet.UI.DuiKit.Compiler
 ```

-# Builds
+# Building the project
 You can find precompiled binaries on the [Releases](https://github.com/AEAEAEAE4343/Leet.UI.DuiKit/releases) page.
+A Visual Studio 2022 solution along with project files for each project are included in the repository.

+# Credits
+Leet's DirectUI Notepad uses reverse engineered dui70.dll headers.
+These can be found [here](https://github.com/MishaProductions/dui70).
+For more info see [this README page](Notepad/DirectUI/README.md).

 # License
 The entire DirectUI Toolkit project is licensed under the Simple Classic Theme license, version 1.0.
 For more information, see `LICENSE.MD`.